udelcodes/udelcodes.github.io/crypto1.md

 ### Practice!

 Now that you've learned about the Baconian Cipher and how to decode it, head to [this link](https://learnification.fun/module/crypto/TRYTOFINDANOTHERBATHROOMTHATHASTOILETPAPER) for more practice.
-If it asks you to log in, log in using any google account you or your parents have.
+If it asks you to log in, you can use any email account you or your parents have.
 Then you will be presented with some example Baconian Ciphers.
 If you really love the Baconian Cipher, you can try to solve this one.
 It's very tough to solve since there are so many possibilities for A and B.